 A Suitable Abstract Expressionism Definition

-The movement’s name was taken from the fusion of the intense emotions and self-denial of the German Expressionists with the nonfigurative aesthetic of movements such as Futurism, Bauhaus, and Synthetic Cubism.
-Abstract Expressionism was considered to be a defiant, lawless, incredibly peculiar, and somewhat nihilistic movement in art, with this term being applied to any artists who were mostly working in New York at the time that demonstrated vastly different styles in their paintings.
+The movement’s name was derived from the fusion of the intense emotions and self-denial of the German Expressionists and the non-figurative aesthetic of movements such as Futurism, Bauhaus, and Synthetic Cubism.
+Abstract Expressionism was considered to be a defiant, lawless, incredibly peculiar, and somewhat nihilistic movement in art, with this term being applied to artists who were mostly working in New York at the time, and who demonstrated vastly different styles in their paintings.

 Essentially, an Abstract Expressionism definition was used to classify artworks that were neither completely abstract nor expressionist in nature.
-Both types of artworks were still included under the broad label of Abstract Expressionism due to the styles displayed in the works.
-This was demonstrated by Jackson Pollock and Willem de Kooning, who created artworks that varied greatly but were still seen to be Abstract Expressionism artists.
+Both types of artworks were included under the broad label of Abstract Expressionism due to the styles displayed in the works.
+This was demonstrated by Jackson Pollock and Willem de Kooning, who created artworks that varied greatly but were still seen as Abstract Expressionists.